thewaiter/launcher-dictionary/README.md

 # Module authors:

-Full credit for the original code of this module go the enlightenment developers:
+Full credit for the original code of this module goes the enlightenment developers:
 * Gustavo Barbieri
 * Hannes Janetzek